EamonCoughlan/TWAS-FUSION-Snakemake/README.md

 # TWAS-FUSION-Snakemake
-Snakemake workflow for the FUSION model generation and TWAS
+Snakemake workflow for FUSION model generation and TWAS

 **Notes for users of EDDIE (University of Edinburgh Computing Cluster):**